Stefanie Preissner

-Stefanie Preissner (born 21 April 1987) is an Irish writer, actress, influencer, script supervisor, activist and columnist.
+Stefanie Preissner (born 21 April 1987) is an Irish writer, actress, script supervisor and columnist.

 She is best known as the creator of comedy-drama Can't Cope, Won't Cope.
-Stef got the idea for this from copying exactly what two of her friends did.
-It's basically a documentary.

 Early life

-An only child born in Munich, Germany, Preissner moved to Mallow, County Cork with her mother, Bernie, from Dublin after she had separated from her husband, Stefanie's German father.
+An only child born in Munich, West Germany, Preissner moved to Mallow, County Cork with her mother, Bernie, from Dublin after she had separated from her husband, Stefanie's German father.
 She gained a BA in Spanish and drama and theatre studies from University College Cork.
-She attended the Garda Síochána College in Templemore, County Tipperary for a short period.
+She attended the Garda Síochána College in Templemore, County Tipperary for a short period on work experience.
 She attended the Gaiety School of Acting in Dublin in 2008.

 Career

 Preissner's first acting role was in Enda Walsh's Chatroom.

 Preissner wrote and starred in Our Father and Solpadeine is my Boyfriend a one-woman show for the Dublin Fringe Festival, and she toured it internationally.
 The show was recreated for RTÉ Radio Drama on One.
 The podcast of this version is the most downloaded of all podcasts from RTÉ.
 Preissner created a series of documentaries entitled How To Adult for the RTÉ Player.

 Preissner's first book Why can't everything just stay the same? : and other things I shout when I can't cope is a collection of poetry and prose.
 It was published in 2017.
 Her second book Can I Say No?: One Woman's Battle with a Small Word was published in 2019.

 In 2017, Preissner was developing a screenplay closerthanthis (sic) for Brooklyn producers Parallel Films.
 She was also developing a TV pilot with Channel 4.